thomasaarholt/prism-em.github.io/installation.md

 Once the [dependencies](#dependencies) are installed get the *Prismatic* source either from [compressed source files](https://github.com/prism-em/prismatic/archive/master.zip) or directly from [Github](https://github.com/prism-em/prismatic) using `git clone`.
 Next, follow the instructions appropriate for your operating system.

-## Linux

 <a name="environmental-setup"></a>

-## Setting environmental variables
+# Environmental setup

 `CMake` and/or `setuptools` needs to know where to find the [dependencies](#dependencies) in order to build `Prismatic` and `PyPrismatic`, respectively.
-In my opinion the easiest way to do this is by setting environmental variables, but you can also manually provide paths to compilation commands.
-These are the relevant environmental variables
+In my opinion the easiest way to do this is by setting environmental variables.
+You can also manually provide paths to compilation commands, but if you take the time to setup your environment then everything should be automatically found.
+Follow the appropriate instructions below for your operating system.

+<a name="environmental-setup-linux"></a>

+#### Linux

+These are the relevant environmental variables on Linux

 * `CPLUS_INCLUDE_PATH` - default search location for C++ header files
 * `LIBRARY_PATH` - default search location for C/C++ libraries